-- We use FFT Aspire to track learners progress and share appropriate information with parents and carers. - The headteacher is ultimately responsible for the security of any data or images held of children.
-As such, they will ensure that the use of tracking systems is appropriately risk assessed prior to use, and that they are used in accordance with data protection
+- The Headteacher is ultimately responsible for the security of any data or images held of children.
+As such, they will ensure that the use of tracking systems is appropriately risk assessed prior to use, and that they are used in accordance with data protection legislation, including the General Data Protection Regulations (GDPR) and Data Protection legislation. - To safeguard learner's data: - Only school issued devices will be used for apps that record and store learners' personal details, attainment or photographs. - Personal staff mobile phones or devices will NOT be used to access or upload content to any apps which record and store learners' personal details, attainment or images. - Devices will be appropriately encrypted if taken off site, to reduce the risk of a data security breach, in the event of loss or theft. - All users will be advised regarding safety measures, such as using strong passwords and logging out of systems.

-- To safeguard learners' data: - Only school issued devices will be used for apps that record and store learners' personal details, attainment or photographs. - o Personal staff mobile phones or devices will NOT be used to access or upload content to any apps which record and store learners' personal details, attainment or images. - Devices will be appropriately encrypted if taken off site, to reduce the risk of a data security breach in the event of loss or theft. - All users will be advised regarding safety measures, such as using strong passwords and logging out of systems. - o Parents and carers will be informed of the expectations regarding safe and appropriate use, prior to being given access; for example, not sharing passwords or images.
+Parents and carers will be informed of the expectations regarding safe and appropriate use, prior to being given access; for example, not sharing passwords or images.